After COVID-19: What’s Next for Building Automation

 Now, we’re being advised to socialize with “few faces, [in] big spaces.”
 And the great indoors feels like the real danger, with microscopic threats we can’t identify and avoid.

-This feeling might be inevitable until a vaccine is widely available, of course.
-A while ago, I asked my staff when they thought they’d be travelling or going out to restaurants again.
+This feeling might be inevitable until a vaccine is widely available.
+A while ago, I asked my staff when they thought they’d be traveling or going out to restaurants again.
 They talked about different precautions, like limits on airplane seat sales to allow for physical distancing, or restaurants having outdoor patios and proper ventilation.
 Everyone said their return to full normalcy was contingent upon vaccinations.

 Until that day comes, though, how can we make indoors in the public space safer?